TTacco/Hollow-Point/README.md

 # HOLLOW POINT

+I know defer ownership to Knightmere so uhh bother him

 A Hollow Knight mod that gives the Knight the ability to wield a modern day assault rifle.
 Why did I make this?
 I wish I knew too.